Elizabeth Park

 AreaSearch analysis of residential development drivers sees Elizabeth Park recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Elizabeth Park averaged around 20 new dwelling approvals per year.
-Over the past five financial years, between FY-21 and FY-25, approximately 104 homes were approved, with an additional 15 approved so far in FY-26.
-On average, about two people moved to the area each year for every dwelling built during this period, suggesting balanced supply and demand conditions that have maintained stable market conditions.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Elizabeth Park averaged approximately 20 new dwelling approvals per year.
+Over the past five financial years, between FY-21 and FY-25, around 100 homes were approved, with an additional 28 approved so far in FY-26.
+Each dwelling built, on average, has resulted in three new residents over these five years, suggesting strong demand that supports property values.

-The average construction cost value of new homes was around $281,000.
-This financial year, $512,000 in commercial development approvals were recorded, indicating minimal commercial development activity compared to Greater Adelaide, where Elizabeth Park has 74.0% less development activity per person.
-The limited new supply generally supports stronger demand and values for established properties.
-New developments consisted of 81.0% detached houses and 19.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
+The average construction cost value of new homes is approximately $281,000.
+This financial year, there have been $512,000 in commercial development approvals recorded, indicating minimal commercial development activity compared to residential growth.
+When contrasted with Greater Adelaide, Elizabeth Park has significantly less development activity, 75.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties.

 Frequently Asked Questions - Development